pixelated/puppet-pixelated/README.md

 ```

 *This might take quite a while*
+This script will automate the installation of the LEAP Provider and the Pixelated Platform.
+During the installation, it'll prompt you the information requested when running the `leap new .` command from [Bootstrap the provider](https://leap.se/en/docs/platform/tutorials/single-node-email#bootstrap-the-provider) section of the LEAP tutorial.
+Go there for more information about this step.

+After the script finishes running, you should have your brand new provider all set up.
+You can proceed creatting accounts and using them.

 To create a mail account on your new provider, open [https://localhost/](https://localhost/) and sign up.
 To use the account, open [https://localhost:8080/](https://localhost:8080) and log into your new account.

 Have fun!